ewxrjk/inntest/README.md

 INN Test Utilities
 ==================

 This is a test system for INN.
 It's not very complete yet.
+It requires Python 3.4.

-1. Edit 'config' to meet your local settings.
+1. Edit `config` to meet your local settings.
-2. Create 'tnews' user and group.
+2. Create `tnews` user and group.
 (You can select a different name in config.)
-3. Run 'test-all' to build, install and test INN.
+3. Run `test-all` to build, install and test INN.
-4. Alternatively run 'build' to build it and then indidivual test scripts to install and test with particular configurations.
+4. Alternatively run `build` to build it and then indidivual test scripts to install and test with particular configurations.

-The tests are:
+The test configurations are:

-1. test-innfeed - default test configuration
+1. `test-innfeed` - default test configuration
-2. test-nntpsend - test with nntpsend and buffindexed overview
+2. `test-nntpsend` - test with nntpsend and buffindexed overview

 If anything goes wrong and you can't see why, consult *.log files.

+The tests are actually run by `tests.py`, which in turn uses `nntpbits/Tests.py` to do the work.
+This is part of a general NNTP support framework; see the other files inside `nntpbits` for details, or experiment with the utilities `post.py`, `getgroup.py` and `server.py` which all use it.

 Copyright 2015 Richard Kettlewell